 - Source MAC address with mask.

 - Destination MAC address with mask.

 - VLAN ID (or range of IDs).

 - Class of Service (CoS) (802.1p).

 - EtherType:

 - Secondary CoS (802.1p).

 - Secondary VLAN (or range of IDs).

 - L2 ACLs can apply to one or more interfaces.

 - Multiple access lists can be applied to a single interface: the sequence number determines the order of execution.

-- You cannot configure a MAC ACL and an IP ACL on the same interface.

 - You can assign packets to queues using the assign queue option.

 - You can redirect packets using the redirect option.